-We suggest that you undertake an audit of the corporate/ entity records for your business early.
+We suggest that you undertake an audit of your corporate/entity records for your business early.
 Certainly before putting your business up for sale.
 This will give you time to locate and collate documents that already exist and to reconstruct missing documents as appropriate.

 2. Missing (or badly drafted) employment contracts

-For most businesses, their team represents a great deal of the value.
-Often a purchaser wouldn’t consider taking on a business without the staff that know how to run it.
-Yet we see so many vendors –probably more than half – try to sell a business without having any employment contracts in place.
+For most businesses, your team represents a great deal of the value.
+In many cases, a purchaser is looking to ‘acquire the team’ rather than any particular physical asset.
+While a purchaser can go to one of many vendors to acquire an item of plant, or lease a premises, you are the only one who has assembled and trained your unique team.
+Yet we see so many vendors – probably more than half – try to sell their business without having comprehensive employment contracts in place.

-Even when there are contracts, they are often outdated, inadequate or just plain unlawful.
-There is no faster way to scare off a purchaser than having them think they are inheriting claims for unpaid employment entitlements or underpayment.
+Even when there are contracts in place, they are often outdated, inadequate or just plain unlawful.
+There is no faster way to scare off a purchaser than having them think they are inheriting claims for unpaid employment entitlements or underpayments.